fpco/haskell.fpcomplete.com/content/tutorials/exceptions.md

 exceptions which are thrown asynchronously must be a child of that exception type.
 And conversely, asynchronous exceptions must _not_ be thrown synchronously.
-The `UnliftIO.Exception` module has quite a few safeguards in place to ensure this happens; please see the "Async Exception Handling in Haskell" article above for the gory details.
+The `UnliftIO.Exception` module has quite a few safeguards in place to ensure both of these conditions are met.
+Please see the "Async
+Exception Handling in Haskell" article above for the gory details.

 Upshot of all of this:

 * If you define your own exception type for asynchronous exceptions, make it a child of `SomeAsyncException`.
-(Note: this is a pretty unusal thing to do.)
+(Note: this is a pretty unusual thing to do.)
 * If you define your own exception type for synchronous exceptions, don't make it a child of `SomeAsyncException`.
 * The functions we'll mention below for cleaning up and recovering are